Dublin 2: General Letter Office for Ireland

-Alongside, but entirely separate from the General Post Office, from September 1773 there existed a local penny post system that was authorised by the Postage Act 1765 (5 Geo 3 c.25).
+Alongside, but entirely separate from the General Post Office, from September 1773 there existed a local penny post system that was authorised by the Postage Act 1765.
 Known as the Dublin Penny Post, six sub-post offices, out of a total of eighteen initial locations, often in grocers and booksellers and called receiving houses, were set up in the future Dublin 2 area at: Anne Street, Castle Street, Clare Street, Cuff Street, Ship Street and George's Quay.
 The mail collected was brought to an office in the courtyard of the General Post Office for local delivery, or for forwarding outside the penny post area.

 Even though the General Post Office had moved away, many penny post receiving houses had been opened and when the penny post was absorbed into the general postal system in 1831 around 30 locations had been opened, though some had also been closed.
 Those that remained would become sub-post offices.
 Within a few years of the establishment of the state, the 1929-30 Post Office Guide lists the following Dublin City offices within the area: